Cathedral of St. Mary Magdalene, Wrocław: Description

 During the Second World War the church was seriously damaged.
 In 1945 the legendary Sinner's Bell, which was the biggest Silesian bell, was also damaged.
 St Mary Magdalene was rebuilt during the period 1947–1953.

 The most precious relic of the church is a Romanesque portal dating from the 12th century, coming from a Benedictine monastery in Ołbin that had been torn down in the 16th century.

 The bridge connecting the two towers is called the "Mostek Czarownic" (Witches’ Bridge).
 A legend says that the shadows visible on the bridge are the souls of the girls who used to seduce men without wanting to be married, being scared of housekeeping.
-Indeed, shadows represent women with brooms in their hands.